zedlopez/ifm/Examples/ADayForFreshSushi.md

 	say "Poking around the cloths reveals -- ha HA! -- a vehemently orange can of fish food."

 Instead of showing the cloths to the fish:
 	say "'What are you, some kind of sadist?
 I don't want to see a bunch of cloths!
 What kind of f'ing good, 'scuse my French, is that supposed to do me?
-I don't even wear pants for God's sake!'line-so-blankHe really looks upset.
+I don't even wear pants for God's sake!'

+He really looks upset.
 You start wondering whether apoplexy is an ailment common to fish."

 After examining cloths for the first time:
 	say "'Whatcha looking at?
 I can't see through the doors, you know.'"